 1. Don’t miss these Jjimjilbang foods

-Head to the cafeteria or the snack bar on the 1st floor to try Jjimjimbang foods.
+Head to the cafeteria or the snack bar on the 1st floor to try out Jjimjilbang foods.

 One of my favorites is these Jjimjilbang eggs, which are very, very popular treats served in Korean bathhouses.

-Other bathhouses usually serve two kinds – a boiled egg and a roasted egg, or “Maekbanseok (Stone-plate Cooked Egg)” in Korean.
+Other bathhouses usually serve two kinds – boiled egg and roasted egg, or “Maekbanseok (Stone-plate Cooked Egg)” in Korean.
 But you can find 3 kinds of eggs at Dragon Hill Spa.

 Koreans usually drink “Sikhye (Sweet Rice Drink)” together with the eggs.
-It is traditional Korean beverage made with rice.
-It has some grains of cooked rice inside.
-Drink a glass of ice cold rice juice after sweating out in the saunas – 100% satisfaction is guaranteed!
+It is a traditional Korean beverage made with rice.
+It has some grains of cooked rice inside it.
+Drink a glass of ice-cold sweet rice drink after sweating out in the saunas – 100% satisfaction is guaranteed!

 2. Chill out at the public resting zone

-At the entrance of the public resting zone, you can find the rectangular cushion or pillow.
+At the entrance of the public resting zone, you can find these rectangular cushions/pillows.

 3. Try a bit of every sauna room in Dragon Hill Spa

-Now, if you are ready to enjoy some sauna, choose a type of sauna room you want to experience.
+Now, if you are ready to enjoy some sauna, choose the type of sauna room you want to experience.

-Dragon Hill Spa offers several types of sauna rooms and zones, such as Pyramid Meditation Room, Nephrite Jade Energy Room, and Hinoki Woodland Room, so just choose the right place according to your preference (I would say, the temperature you can withstand)!
+Dragon Hill Spa offers several types of sauna rooms and zones, such as Pyramid Meditation Room, Nephrite Jade Energy Room, and Hinoki Woodland Room.
+So, just choose one according to your preference (In other words, the temperature you can withstand)!